nicodewet/template-spring-boot-oauth2-wso2-is/README.md

 # template-spring-boot-oauth2-wso2-is
 Template Spring Boot project with OAuth2 proven to work with WSO2 IS 5.1.0

-We use the simplest possible security setup which naturally inludes login and also local logout.
+I use the simplest possible security setup which naturally inludes login and also local logout.

 ## Setup
-On your local, download and unzip wso2is-5.1.0, then cd wso2is-5.1.0 and $ ./bin/wso2server.sh
+On your local, download and unzip wso2is-5.1.0, then start it up as follows:

+    $ cd wso2is-5.1.0
+    $ ./bin/wso2server.sh

-Now, once WSO2 IS is up and running, navigate to https://localhost:9443/carbon/, login with admin/admin and set up a service provider.
+Now, once WSO2 IS is up and running, navigate to https://localhost:9443/carbon/, login with admin/admin and set up a Service Provider.
 Just call it localhost, then move onto Inbound Authentication Configuration and move down to OAuth/OpenID Connect Configuration.
 An OAuth Client Key and an OAuth
 Client Secret will get generated for you, then as callback URL enter http://localhost:8080/login

+As an aside, you may wonder, looking at the code, and AppController in particular where on earth **login** comes from.
+This path comes from auto-configuration magic (where exactly I cannot recall at the time of writing) and Spring Security looks out for requests to it in it's plethora of HTTP filters.

 At this stage you should be good to go appart from having to import the WSO2 IS self-signed certificate into your JVM truststore (to establish a chain of trust).
 If you don't do this your SSL handshake will fail when "backchannel" (web service) requests are made to WSO2 IS endpoints.
 See the section
 *Adding WSO2 IS public certificate to Java Certificate Store* on how to do this.

 Once the WSO2 IS self-signed certificate import has been done you can right click on Application in your IDE and select Run As, then Java Application.
-Just make sure your JVM is that you'll run with is the one with the self-signed certs added to its trust store.
+Just make sure your JVM that you'll run with is the one with the self-signed certs added to its trust store.

 Just use admin/admin to log in and you should be presented with a Hello World message.

 In terms of setup, in my experience at some stage you may be banging your head against a *why-is-this-not-working* wall when it comes to OAuth 2 / OpenID Connect.
-In this case, its useful to have clear visibility over all traffic when in *debug* mode.
-In this case, the use of mitmproxy becomes a useful, if not essential tool for
-HTTPS traffic interception.
+To prevent the said head banging, its useful to have clear visibility over all traffic when in *debug* mode.
+In a way this goes without saying but it's easy to forget once you venture outside the familiar bounds on your IDE.
+When it comes to visiblity over all traffic, the use of mitmproxy becomes a useful, if not essential tool for HTTPS traffic interception.

 ### Adding WSO2 IS public certificate to Java Certificate Store
 As stated above this part is required for the web service calls to WSO2 IS in the [OAuth2](https://tools.ietf.org/html/rfc6749) Authorization Code Flow.